Security Hub concepts - AWS Security Hub

 Security standard

 A published statement on a topic specifying the characteristics, usually measurable and in the form of controls, that must be satisfied or achieved for compliance.
 Security standards can be based on regulatory frameworks, best practices, or internal company policies.
 A control may be associated with one or more supported standards in Security Hub.
-To learn more about security standards in Security Hub, see Security controls and standards in AWS Security Hub.
+To learn more about security standards in Security Hub, see Understanding security standards in Security Hub.

 Severity